 Although they were embarrassed in Boston, General William Howe knew that the key to the Americas was New York if the British were able to control New York, than they would be able to cut the colonies in half.

 Boston, although a large city, did not offer any tactical advantage.
 George Washington was assigned a near-impossible job.

 While preparing his battle plan, General Howe would remember his experience at Bunker Hill.
-He remembered the American forces, how they fought and how he underestimated them.
-This time he would do with more respect and less arrogance.
+He remembered the American forces, how they fought, and how he underestimated them.
+This time, he would do it with more respect and less arrogance.

 General Howe came into New York with more knowledge and respect for the Americans and developed a skillful assault on the Americans.